garrandall/popular-music-data/tracks/east-west-herman-s-hermits.md

 (What a great life it must seem)

 Swell joints, everything classy
-Nothing that's passÃ©, only the best
+Nothing that's passé, only the best
 Lush girls ogling and eyeing
 Crying and sighing, this is success
 What a great life it must seem